Riyaz077/MGT1031-International-Business-Impact-of-Exchange-Rate-Volatility-on-Export-Performance/README.md

 This project analyzes the impact of exchange rate volatility on export performance using econometric time-series methods, including ADF stationarity tests, GARCH (1,1) volatility modeling, regression analysis, and Granger causality.

-## 🎯 Objective

-To examine the impact of exchange rate volatility on export performance using econometric time-series analysis.

 ## 📊 Dataset

 - Exchange Rate (INR/USD): Annual average nominal exchange rate representing the value of the Indian Rupee against the US Dollar.